Early Childhood Comprehensive Systems Collaborative Improvement and Innovation Network (ECCS CoIIN)

-- Who: Community teams in 12 states, which will be comprised of community leaders, researchers, healthcare providers and family partners.
+- Who: Twelve states and their respective communities (see map), which will be comprised of community leaders, researchers, healthcare providers and family partners.

-- Funder: The Maternal and Child Health Bureau (MCHB) of the Health Resources and Service Administration (HRSA) in the Department of Health and Human Services (HHS).
+- Funder: Health Resources and Services Administration Maternal and Child Health Bureau.
 Partners on the project include: ZERO to THREE (ZTT), Applied Engineering Management Corporation (AEM), the Association of Maternal and Child Health Programs (AMCHP) and the Institute for Healthcare Improvement (IHI).

 - Our Role: Lead the NICHQ Coordinating Center for ECCS CoIIN to support state teams through quality improvement and innovation, using collaboration and rapid cycle testing to create new approaches that will enhance early childhood systems.

 Teams are provided technical assistance and an online collaborative workplace (NICHQ's Collaboratory) to promote continuous communication, and a data dashboard to capture shared measures and track progress toward the common agenda.
 Click on the map below to see a list of participating communities in the 12 "Impact Grantee" states.